Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 ---
 I moderate the "pleroma.envs.net" Akkoma instance on the Fediverse, as <a href="https://pleroma.envs.net/users/Seirdy" rel="me">@Seirdy@pleroma.envs.net</a>.

-I maintain three main blocklists for the Fediverse:
+I maintain four main blocklists for the Fediverse:

 [The `pleroma.envs.net` blocklist](https://seirdy.one/pb/pleroma.envs.net.csv)
 : A large list of instances that I find worth suspending.
 After the first couple hundred entries (imported and then reviewed), I started collecting receipts.
 Since early 2023, every entry has documented reasons and receipts.
 I share these with multiple people in a collaborative document, but I don't share it publicly due to risk of harassment.

-Unlike the other two lists on this page, it wasn't made for general use (though you're welcome to use it as reference).
+  Unlike the other two lists on this page, **it wasn't made for general use** (though you're welcome to use it as reference, or as one of many sources for a consensus-based list with a minimum severity level).

 [`tier0.csv`](https://seirdy.one/pb/tier0.csv)
-: A much smaller semi-curated subset of `pleroma.envs.net` suitable for the majority of instances wishing to uphold the Mastodon Covenant's moderation standards.
-I hope to make it a good starting point for your instance's blocklist, with wiggle room for your own adjustments.
+: A much smaller semi-curated subset of `pleroma.envs.net` suitable for the majority of instances wishing to uphold the Mastodon Covenant's moderation standards, though somewhat heavy-handed.
+I hope to make it a good **starting point** for your instance's blocklist, with wiggle room for your own adjustments.
 I encourage you to add and remove entries as you see fit.
 Regularly importing `tier0.csv` won't account for retractions; [a sibling blocklist for tier-0 retractions](https://seirdy.one/pb/tier0-retractions.csv) exists for [FediBlockHole](https://github.com/eigenmagic/fediblockhole) users.

-  Note that **this list is larger than the bare-minimum I recommend;** that'd be FediNuke.
+  Note that **this list is larger than the bare-minimum I recommend.** the bare-minimum is FediNuke.
 If you're skeptical of imported blocklists, you should start there.
+If you run an instance for many others: please do not blindly import this list unless you intend to review its entries.

 [`FediNuke.txt`](https://seirdy.one/pb/FediNuke.txt)
 : A curated subset of `tier0.csv`, containing what I deem the "worse half" of it.
 This contains instances I really do recommend most people block, or at least avoid.
 I try to make it a suitable candidate for a "default blocklist", and use it as reference when I evaluate the quality of other blocklists.